13th Nov 2018 | DP World Tour Championship

 Top-60 on tour in putts per GIR

 Just bombing the golf ball won’t win you the tournament, you still need to make some putts.
-Seven of the last eight winners ranked inside the top-60 on tour in putts per GIR.
+Eight of the last nine winners ranked inside the top-60 on tour in putts per GIR.